ArnavRastogii/PRODIGY_WD_02/README.md

 Clone the repository
 Open index.html in your browser to use the stopwatch
 🎯 Live Demo
-Check out the live demo here: [Link to Live Demo]
+Check out the live demo here: [https://arnavrastogii.github.io/PRODIGY_WD_02/]

 This project demonstrates the integration of web technologies to create a functional and visually appealing application.
 Perfect for learning and time tracking!